 You should never wake up on a Monday morning and dread your commute into the office.

-Before you hand in your notice there are things you can do to help you make the right decision moving forward.
+In the current situation you probably don’t need advising not to rush to hand in your notice!
+But you don’t have to endure misery and there are things you can do to help yourself make the right decisions moving forward.

 Seek clarity on the reasons for your unhappiness with the role